Skip to content

 Result handling:

-• Success: Confirmation number stored in form field, next task triggered
+• Success: confirmation number stored in a form field, next task triggered

-• Failure: Task reassigned to human with error details
+• Failure: task reassigned to a human with error details

 Integration options

-Responses API: Send task instructions and data directly to OpenAI’s API.
-Agent uses available tools (web search, computer use, file search) to complete the task.
+Responses API - send task data directly to OpenAI’s API.
+The agent picks the right tools (web search, computer use, file search) to finish the job.

-Agents SDK: Build custom workflow orchestration using the open-source SDK.
+Agents SDK - build custom orchestration with the open-source SDK.
 Supports multi-agent workflows and mixed model usage.

-MCP server: Create a Model Context Protocol server that exposes Tallyfy operations.
-OpenAI agents can then interact with Tallyfy using natural language.
+MCP server - expose Tallyfy operations through a Model Context Protocol server.
+Agents interact with Tallyfy using natural language.

-Webhook architecture: Use message queues between Tallyfy and OpenAI to handle high-volume automation with retry logic and parallel processing.
+Webhook architecture - use message queues between Tallyfy and OpenAI for high-volume automation with retry logic.

 Use case examples